 The evidence and the arguments

-All copies of Antquities the reference to Jesus is included.
+The reference to Jesus is included in all copies of Antquities.
 However the exact wording of the TF is different in different documents, and when it is quoted by other writers.
 This is all evidence of partial authenticity.

 The TF is so short that it isn’t surprising that linguistic/vocabulary studies come to very different results.
 Many conclude that the TF includes phrases that are typical of Josephus, others (e.g. Olson and Hopper) claim to have shown that Josephus didn’t write the TF, and perhaps the language is more typical of Eusebius, who allegedly may have invented it.
 It is too soon to know whether these views will be accepted by other scholars

 The existence of copies of the TF in different locations and languages is strong evidence in favour of its partial authenticity.
 It seems that this is convincing to most scholars, and it remains to be seen whether the linguistic analysis against authenticity will change the broad consensus.

 Atheist apologist and blogger Richard Carrier has argued for the inauthenticity of both references to Jesus (the Testimonium Flavianum and the shorter reference).
 In characteristic fashion, Carrier referenced several studies which conclude the whole TF is spurious (and ignored those which came to a different conclusion) and claimed that it is time for everyone to agree with his conclusion.

 But scholarship doesn’t work that way, and simply making an ambit claim like this has little impact.
 It will likely take years for other scholars to assess the latest information and for a consensus to emerge.
 Not everyone agrees with Carrier’s positive assessment of Olson’s and Hopper’s work.